Two treks, one loop.

 - +900 m

-A beautiful forest day.
-The trail climbs through dense rhododendron and oak woodland, passing Banthanti and Nangethanti, the canopy thick enough that the sun comes through in patches.
+From Ulleri the trail climbs through dense rhododendron and oak forest, passing Banthanti and Nangethanti with the canopy thick enough that the sun comes through in patches.
 In spring this is one of the best stretches of rhododendron forest in the whole Annapurna region, the trees in full red and pink bloom.
+We reach Ghorepani at 2,860 metres by mid afternoon, a busy ridge village of blue-roofed lodges straddling the pass.
+Early dinner, because the sunrise climb starts in the dark.

 Poon Hill sunrise → Tadapani